 While at Creighton, Anna’s research involved investigating the experiences of Creighton students who experience COVID-19 isolation or quarantine during the 2020-2021 academic year.

 We asked her some questions about the research and the benefits to undergraduate students of Creighton’s wide-ranging undergraduate research offerings.

-Q. Where are you from?
-What are you majoring in?
+Q. Where are you from and what did you major in?

 A. Omaha, Nebraska.
-I am majoring in biology and medical anthropology with a minor in global health.
+I majored in biology and medical anthropology with a minor in global health.

 Q. What kind of research did you do?